Jewish Prophet and Christian Saint – Who Was John the Baptist?

 The Jewish concept of the Messiah is first described by the Hebrew prophets, particularly the prophet Isaiah.
 In general, it was believed that the Messiah would be a descendant of David.
 It was also believed that he would restore Israel as a sovereign nation, gather the Jews who had been scattered across the earth, restore full observance of the Torah, and finally bring peace throughout the entire world.

-Although there was disagreement on this point, many Jewish scholars believed that the peace brought by the Messiah would not only bring peace between humans but also peace within creation, as Isaiah prophecies.
-The lion would lie down with the lamb, and they would both be led by a little child.
+Although there was disagreement on this point, many Jewish scholars believed that the peace brought by the Messiah would not only bring peace between humans but also peace within creation, as Isaiah prophecies: The wolf would dwell with the lamb... and they would both be led by a little child.

 Part of the background of John the Baptist is an expectation of the coming of the Jewish Messiah.
 Another part of his background is the presence of ascetic communities living in the Judaean desert, who like John the Baptist lived a simple lifestyle and spoke of the need for preparation for a coming judgement.